-It starts with 11 poems and letters celebrating female wisdom and virtue.
+The book begins with 11 poems and letters celebrating female wisdom and virtue.
 They are all dedicated to women, from James I’s wife Queen Anne (A3r) to ‘all vertuous Ladies in generall’ (B3r).
 At a time when there was still suspicion of women’s work in print, Lanier uses the language of piety and respect to mount a radical, self-assured ‘defence of Women’.
 She acknowledges the rarity of ‘Woman’s writing’ on religious themes, but requests that we ‘Reade’ her volume (A3r).

 A female reading of the Passion of Christ

 The long central poem, 'Salve Deus Rex Judaeorum', is a daring version of the story of Christ, told from a female perspective.
 Its Latin title means ‘Hail, God, King of the Jews’.
-Much of the verse is narrated by Pilate’s wife who, according to the Bible (Matthew 27.19), tried to dissuade her husband from ordering Christ’s death.
+Part of the verse is narrated by Pilate’s wife who, according to the Bible (Matthew 27.19), tried to dissuade her husband from ordering Christ’s death.
 She launches into an ‘Apologie’ for Eve, saying Eve’s only fault was ‘too much love’ for Adam (D1v).
 This leads to a passionate plea for women’s freedom and equality:

 You came not in the world without our paine,